 What should I discuss with my healthcare provider before taking efavirenz?

-You should not use this medication if you have ever had a severe allergic reaction to efavirenz.
+You should not use this medicine if you have ever had a severe allergic reaction to efavirenz.
 Do not take with Atripla (combination efavirenz, emtricitabine, and tenofovir), unless your doctor tells you to.

 To make sure efavirenz is safe for you, tell your doctor if you have: